 Step 4: Choose Add-ins (Optional)

 Some chili oil recipes call for add-ins like soy sauce, black vinegar, or sesame oil.
-These can be tasty, but I do want to emphasize that this takes your chili oil from being a pure chili oil to something else.
+These can be tasty, but I do want to emphasize that this changes your chili oil into something else.

-I’m a traditionalist in that I believe chili oil should be: infused oil, chili flake, and salt when all is said and done!
+I think chili oil should be: infused oil, chili flake, and salt when all is said and done!

 However, I’ve outlined options here for you: